sbadillo/Stack-Overflow-Survey/README.md

 * Evaluation.

 ## Files :

-- datasets/oecd_avgwages2019.csv and oecd_avgwages2019.csv : both average and minimum wages for OECD countries.
+* datasets/oecd_avgwages2019.csv and oecd_avgwages2019.csv : both average and minimum wages for OECD countries.
 Collected from reported values, and updated in 2020.
-- datasets/stackoverflow/* : contains Stack Overflow's public data results and schemas for 2017 to 2020.
-More information can be found [here](https://insights.stackoverflow.com/survey).
-- charts*.png : images used in in the communication.
+* charts*.png : images used in in the communication.
-- README.md
+* README.md
-- Stack Overflow 2017 Survey 18-20.ipynb : analytical run.
+* Stack Overflow 2017 Survey 18-20.ipynb : analytical run.